gamalkevin/lpic-jadi/009_1-2-runlevels-targets-concepts.md

 Continuing with **LPIC Topic 101.3: Change runlevels / boot targets and shutdown or reboot system**.

 I accidentally learned about runlevels when reading about SysVinit vs Systemd back in video 008.
 I even compiled a [cheat-sheet]() in the References to differentiate the two.

+However, Jadi put an interesting way to describe runlevels.